sarahfuchi/Data-Science/Prediction (Classification)/README.md

 <a id="ch7"></a>
 # Step 5: Data Modelling

-I will use supervised learning classification algorithm for predicting the binary ourcome (survived or not).
+I will use a supervised learning classification algorithm for predicting the binary ourcome (survived or not).
 Here are some resources I found helpful:

 **Some Machine Learning Classification Algorithms:**
 * [Ensemble Methods](http://scikit-learn.org/stable/modules/classes.html#module-sklearn.ensemble)